gjbex/Fortran-MOOC/docs/procedures.md

 functions, except for the result value, which subroutines don't have by definition.

-Fortran has a number of intrinsic procedures as well, for example to generate pseudo-random numbers.
+Fortran has a number of intrinsic subroutines as well, for example to generate pseudo-random numbers.

 ~~~~fortran